Alyoninthecity/Cybersecurity2021UNIPD/README.md

 # Cybersecurity2021UNIPD
-Solutions of the exercises carried out during the Cybersecurity's course at UNIPD
+Solutions of the exercises carried out during the Cyber Security course at UNIPD